42core-team/monorepo/wiki/3_actions.md

 void core_action_attack(const t_obj *attacker, t_pos pos);
 ```

-> This action is used to damage any object, and for destroying deposits, picking up gem piles & lighting a bombs fuse as well.
+> This action is used to damage any object, and for destroying deposits, picking up gem piles & lighting a bomb's fuse as well.

 > **TIP**: There is friendly fire - you can damage your own units and core.
 So **BE CAREFUL!**

 > **TIP**: Attacking a bomb is what starts its detonation countdown. *Keep calm and don't blow up!*

-## `core_action_transferGems`
+### `core_action_transferGems`

 Gives gems to another object or drops it on the floor.